coderefinery/TTT4HPC_resource_management/content/io-best-practices.rst

    This is often hidden by a function call, maybe even to a library.
 This can be about understanding what libraries do, and using them correctly.

- - Accumulation: The problem does not show up in a small test case or a single epoch (single pass through all the data).
-But in a long run, inefficiencies accumulate to a bigger issue.
+ - Accumulation: A bad IO pattern might not seem bad when simulation is run with a single computer or deep learning model is trained for one epoch (single pass through all the data).
+But in a larger scale or with a longer run, inefficiencies and bad access patterns accumulate.

    Essentially, 10% of a big number is still pretty big.
 Since file systems are a shared resource and usually not reserved for a job, it's possible to congest the whole system.

- - Carrying everything with you: You never delete any input data.
+ - Carrying everything with you: All of the data is loaded, when only part of it is needed.

-   Everything is kept in ram and takes space.
-The job might not need all the resources it seems to.
+   Everything is kept in RAM and takes space.
+The job might not need all the resources it seems to need.

  - Wrong Format: Data format is chosen when the amount of data is small, or for inspection and plotting.